Antal Majnek

-Antal Majnek, OFM (November 18, 1951 in Budapest, Hungary) is the Roman Catholic bishop emeritus of the diocese of Mukachevo.
+Antal Majnek, OFM (18 November 1951 in Budapest) is the Roman Catholic bishop emeritus of the diocese of Mukachevo.

 Biography

 In 1977 he joined the Franciscan Order in Hungary.
-On April 17, 1982 Majnek was ordained priest in Budapest.
+On 17 April 1982 Majnek was ordained priest in Budapest.
 In 1989 he began missionary work in Ukraine.

 Episcopate

-On December 9, 1995 he was appointed auxiliary bishop of Transcarpathia and to the titular see of Febiana.
-On January 6, 1996, Pope John Paul II ordained him bishop.
+On 9 December 1995 he was appointed auxiliary bishop of Transcarpathia and to the titular see of Febiana.
+On 6 January 1996, Pope John Paul II ordained him bishop.
 Since 1997, he served as Apostolic Administrator of Transcarpathia.
-On March 27, 2002 he was appointed to the diocese of Mukachevo.
-On January 28, 2022, the Holy See announced that Pope Francis had accepted Majnek's resignation.
+On 27 March 2002 he was appointed to the diocese of Mukachevo.
+On 28 January 2022, the Holy See announced that Pope Francis had accepted Majnek's resignation.